-My whirlwind visit to Singapore is over and I thought it was time for one of those ‘what I did at the writers’ festival’ posts, as well as a bit of a catch up.
+My whirlwind visit to Singapore is over and I thought it was time for one of those ‘what I did at the writers’ festival’ posts, as well as a bit of a catch up on A L Tait news and reviews.
 So here, in no particular order, is November in a nutshell.

 NEWS: Singapore Writers’ Festival

 As I dusted off my passport to head to Singapore, I realised it had been nearly 10 years since I’ve left the country.
 Too long between flights!
 Fortunately, Singapore Writers’ Festival was a fantastic re-entry into all things international.
 My first session was at a local primary school, talking to 100 students about where ideas for stories come from and what to do with them.

 On day two, I found myself in the wonderful Timbre Music Academy talking to 30+ keen writers about how to unleash their writing superpowers.

 My last session at the festival was a fast and fun panel with Hanoch Piven (Israel) and Claudia Rueda (Columbia) about encouraging creativity in kids.
 The three main takeaways, as summed up by our fabulous moderator Andrea Lam: let kids be bored, expose them to new ideas and people (just not every day) and let them play.

 In other news, the winners of the #altaitshelfie comp have been contacted!
 Congrats to Louise Brooks (Twitter), Jo_Digs (Instagram) and Literacy Westall (Twitter), who will each receive a signed bookshop poster for The Book Of Secrets.